mercure-imaging/mercure/docs/install.rst

 * Step 5: Sign the CSR with the CA private key and certificate to generate the TLS certificate: `openssl x509 -req -days 3650 -in receiver_csr.pem -CA CA_certificate.pem -CAkey CA_key.pem -CAcreateserial -out certificate.pem`
 * Step 6: Verify that the generated TLS certificate is valid against the CA certificate: `openssl verify -CAfile CA_certificate.pem certificate.pem`

 .. tip:: When creating the CSR, ensure that the CSR common name is NOT the same as the CA common name.
-If so, the openssl certificate validation will fail and you will not be able to receive DICOM over TLS.
+If so, the openssl certificate validation will fail and you will not be able to receive DICOM data over TLS.

-.. note:: Remember to add both your TLS receiver private key (private_key.pem), certificate file (certificate.pem) and CA certificate file (CA_certificate.pem) to the file system of your Mercure installation and specify the above environment variables to enable TLS receiver mode.
+.. note:: Remember to add both your TLS receiver private key (private_key.pem), certificate file (certificate.pem), and CA certificate file (CA_certificate.pem) to the file system of your mercure installation and specify the above environment variables to enable TLS receiver mode.

 Congratulations
 ---------------